 Hoosiers is about a basketball coach in a small town in Indiana where basketball is top priority and where the community feels they are part of the coaching staff.

 - Underdogs: They were always outnumbered, too short, not quick enough, and did not seem to have some of the facilities other teams they played had.
-But they did have heart and dedication.

 - Teamwork: The coach frequently talked about what they could accomplish if they played together and believed in each other.
 This was evident in the last game in the movie where he measured the court and showed that it was the same size as their home court; the size of a court never changes and if they played together as a team, anything is possible.